 A Michigan State survey on recruiting trends for companies cited internship experience as the number one factor in hiring liberal arts graduates.
-The Bastian Family Center for Career and Pre-Professional Development encourages students to begin to engage in these experiences as soon as possible in their academic careers.
+The Bastian Family Career Center encourages students to begin to engage in these experiences as soon as possible in their academic careers.
 Internships may be arranged for academic credit through a faculty sponsor or through sponsoring organizations with or without pay.

 - Volunteer Opportunities: Learn about community service options.

 Being prepared for an interview takes more than just reviewing some questions on your way to the interview.
 Check out our tips on interviewing before the big day.
 A good way to deal with your "first interview jitters" is by signing up for a mock interview.
 This practice interview may be videotaped at your request.